shangzhihao/nvimconf/README.md

 black for python formatting
 pylint for python linting
 mypy for python linting
+checkstyle for java linting
+google-java-format for java formatting

 ### Debug
 dap-ui is installed, but only dap for python is configured now.